wdanilo/luna-rfcs/text/0000-luna-build.md

 All dependency resolution is done based on version constraints for projects in the repository, and any information from manually frozen versions is used in this resolution process.

+## Global Configuration
+Luna maintains a global user-configuration file in `~/.luna/config.yaml`, which can both be edited manually and set via sub-commands of the `luna` executable.
+The fields it contains are currently:

+- **Package Repositories:** The available package databases.
+Each database has a short name, URL and associated path to the identity file gained from logging in.
+Set by `luna repo SHORT URL IDENT-PATH`.
+- **Default Repositories:** The short name of one of the above repository.
+  Configured by `luna repo default NAME`.
+- **Default License:** The name of the default license file to be generated.
+Set via `luna license default NAME`.

 ## Package Management
 In addition to the automated functionality for dependency management provided by